-The Vocal Health Program is eastern Wisconsin’s only voice clinic and the go-to choice for expert, reliable and timely relief for voice problems of all kinds.
+Offering eastern Wisconsin’s largest vocal health program, our vocal health team is the go-to choice for expert, reliable and timely relief for voice problems of all kinds.

 Musicians, actors, broadcasters, lawyers, politicians, clergy, teachers, coaches, professional speakers and salespersons benefit from our program.
 If you have a concern about your voice quality, effort, loudness or pitch, schedule an evaluation with us and we'll talk about possible treatment.